-- Plan for a central recreation/community hub location for the community.
-Promote partnerships with various stakeholders to create centralized services for the community in one location. - b.
-Develop a strategy for 4-season community needs, cultural offerings. - c.
-Provide outdoor recreational facilities to support the community needs. - d.
-Incorporate public art that is unique to the Glendale and Niagara area. - e.
-Work with the school boards to evaluate and understand need.
+- 1. Plan for a central recreation/community hub location for the community.
+Promote partnerships with various stakeholders to create centralized services for the community in one location. - 2.
+Develop a strategy for 4-season community needs, cultural offerings. - 3.
+Provide outdoor recreational facilities to support the community needs. - 4.
+Incorporate public art that is unique to the Glendale and Niagara area.

-8 Use sustainability measures related to resiliency and climate change
+Use sustainability measures related to resiliency and climate change